 One of the things that makes Miami so popular is its proximity to many different types of natural beauty―from beaches, to forests, and coral reefs.
 But this creates a problem: People who love nature have a hard time narrowing down their favorite places to visit.

 We’re here to help.
-Here is a short list of some of the best spots in Miami for outdoor adventure:
+Here is a short list of some of the best nature spots in Miami, starting with the best one:

-Located south of the city center in the Coconut Grove, Barnacle National Historic Park is one of the best natural spots in Miami.
+Located south of the city center in the Coconut Grove, Barnacle National Historic Park is one of the best nature parks in Miami.
 What can you do there?
 First of all, take a walk along its shady alleys and then have a picnic on the beautiful green lawn.
 After that, set off to explore its unique historical landmark.

 The park is home to Miami’s oldest house, which was built in 1891 by renowned boat builder and yachtsman Ralph Munroe.
 Ralph lived in this estate for about 30 years and designed 56 different yachts during that time.
 Also, he is the founder of the Coconut Grove area and the Biscayne Bay Yacht Club.